SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.6.md

 #### Profiles app: Profile parameters can now have settings configured \[ID_29580\]

-It is now possible to configure a profile parameter to be hidden in scripts using the profile, with a new *Hide from scripts* check box for profile definitions and profile instances in the Profiles app.
+It is now possible to configure a profile parameter to be hidden in scripts using the profile, with a new *Hide from scripts* checkbox for profile definitions and profile instances in the Profiles app.

 #### EPM: Hiding chains and chain fields based on parameter values \[ID_29640\]\[ID_29656\]